projectara/greybus-spec/source/module_info.rst

 |gb-minor|) with which the format complies.

-Minor versions increment with additions to the existing descriptor definition, in such a way that reading of the Module Manifest by any protocol handler that understands the version_major should not fail.
-A changed version_major indicates major differences in the Module Manifest format, and it is not expected that parsers of older major versions would be able to understand newer ones.
+Minor versions increment with additions to the existing descriptor definition, in such a way that reading of the Manifest by any protocol handler that understands the version_major should not fail.
+A changed version_major indicates major differences in the Manifest format, and it is not expected that parsers of older major versions would be able to understand newer ones.

-All Module Manifest parsers shall be able to interpret manifests formatted using older Greybus versions, such that they still work properly (i.e. backwards compatibility is required).
+All Manifest parsers shall be able to interpret manifests formatted using older Greybus versions, such that they still work properly (i.e. backwards compatibility is required).